-15.3.2 Radiation from beam pipe
+14.3.2 Radiation from beam pipe

 The main source of radiation leaking from the magnet to the Hall is from the beam pipe downstream.
 In order to quantify the leaking with the different layouts with SoLID, different simulation have been carried out.
-The one that presents the biggest impact on possible damage to electronics is the PVDIS configuration with 40cm Liquid Deuterium target, but the localization of the leakage (close to the beam-line, see figures 156b, 156c and 156d), and the low level of radiation present, suggest that a shielding construction is not needed.
+The one that presents the biggest impact on possible damage to electronics is the PVDIS configuration with 40cm Liquid Deuterium target, but the localization of the leakage (close to the beam-line, see figures 147b ,147c and 147d), and the low level of radiation present, suggest that a shielding construction is not needed.
 A further factor of 10 reduction, if needed, can probably be reached placing shielding material on the hot areas, around the beam-line, if this area, will be used during the experiment, reaching levels of radiation compatible also to commercial electronics.

-15.3.3 Radiation with external targets
+14.3.3 Radiation with external targets

 Some of the configuration with the SoLID spectrometer, position their target in the proximity of the entrance of the magnet.
 Simulations have been done in order to evaluate possible high radiation areas for electronics.
-An example for the possible areas of high radiation with these layouts for the experiments is shown in figure 157 (SIDIS configuration with 3He target) and figure 158 (J/Ψ configuration with H_2 target).
+An example for the possible areas of high radiation with these layouts for the experiments is shown in figure 148 (SIDIS configuration with 3He target) and figure 149 (J/Ψ configuration with H_2 target).

-More details and plots on the studies can be found in [302].
+More details and plots on the studies can be found in [306].

-(a) Energy deposited (W) per cm^3 for PVDIS configuration and Liquid Deuterium target exposure for PVDIS configuration and Liquid Deuterium target (Hall view)

-(c) Dose equivalent (mrem) per hour after 1hour from beam exposure for PVDIS configuration and Liquid Deuterium tar-
+(a) Energy deposited (W) per cm^3 for PVDIS configuration and Liquid Deuterium target (c) Dose equivalent (mrem) per hour after 1 hour from beam exposure for PVDIS configuration and Liquid Deuterium target

-(b) Energy deposited (W) per cm3 for PVDIS configuration (d) Dose equivalent (mrem) per hour after 1 hour from beam and Liquid Deuterium target (Hall view)
+(b) Energy deposited (W) per cm^3 for PVDIS configuration (d) Dose equivalent (mrem) per hour after 1 hour from beam and Liquid Deuterium target (Hall view) exposure for PVDIS configuration and Liquid Deuterium target (Hall view)

-Figure 152: Energy deposited (W) per cm^3 (152a and 152b) considering running condition with Liquid Deuterium target and electron beam current of $100\mu A$.
+Figure 143: Energy deposited (W) per cm^3 (143a and 143b) considering running condition with Liquid Deuterium target and electron beam current of $100\mu A$.
 The spectrum is averaged in blocks of size of 20cm x 20cm x 20cm in order to boost statistics, since this simulation with the complex SoLID design is very high demanding in CPU time.
 One can see how the power deposited in the first baffle region is considerably higher respect to the one expected in the exit hole of the magnet.
 In order to obtain the integrated power deposition for the expected beam time for the PVDIS configuration (2000h), multiply the values of the plots by 7.2E+06.
-Activation dose equivalent (mrem) rate per hour (152c and 152d) expected with the same configuration after 1 hour from beam exposure ($100\mu A$ for a month).
+Activation dose equivalent (mrem) rate per hour (143c and 143d) expected with the same configuration after 1 hour from beam exposure ($100\mu A$ for a month).
 This study has been done in order to simulate condition in the Hall during running time.
-For a more accurate description of the activation expected in the baffle area, see figure 150
+For a more accurate description of the activation expected in the baffle area, see figure 141

-(a) Energy deposited (W) per cm^3 considering SIDIS running(b) Dose equivalent (mrem) per hour after 1 hour from beam condition with 3He target and electron beam current of $15\mu A$ exposure for SIDIS configuration and 3He target (Hall view) (Hall view)
+(a) Energy deposited (W) per cm^3 considering SIDIS running(b) Dose equivalent (mrem) per hour after 1 hour from beam condition with ${}^{3}He$ target and electron beam current of $15\mu A$ exposure for SIDIS configuration and ${}^{3}He$ target (Hall view) (Hall view)

-(c) Energy deposited (W) per cm^3 considering SIDIS running(d) Dose equivalent (mrem) per hour after 1 hour from beam condition with 3He target and electron beam current of $15\mu A$ exposure for SIDIS configuration and 3He target (Inside the (Inside the magnet)
+(c) Energy deposited (W) per cm^3 considering SIDIS running(d) Dose equivalent (mrem) per hour after 1 hour from beam condition with ${}^{3}He$ target and electron beam current of $15\mu A$ exposure for SIDIS configuration and ${}^{3}He$ target (Inside the (Inside the magnet)